rpp5524/CSE_514_Project_rpp5524/README.md

 ## Overview

-This project simulates various routing algorithms for the CSE 514 Final Project, focusing on implementation, optimization and comparing the efficiency and accuracy of algorithms like Dijkstra's, Bellman-Ford, and A* in different network scenarios.
+This project simulates various routing algorithms for the CSE 514 Final Project, focusing on implementation, optimization and comparing the efficiency and accuracy of algorithms like Dijkstra's, Bellman-Ford in different network scenarios.

 ## Structure
 ```